GX-Hacker/GX-Hacker/README.md

 # Hi there 👋

 - :warning: **I now work on something completely different!
 I'm no longer maintaining the hosted projects, but they're still available as an archive.
-Feel free to use and modify!** (any archived licenses or info may no longer be valuable)
+Feel free to use and modify!** (any archived info may no longer be valuable)
 - :sparkles: I am a very unique original hacker (not true, am just da GX gamer)
 - :computer: I know some coding languages: mostly HTML/CSS, and a bit of JS/Python
 - :art: I have an archive of [Discord themes](https://github.com/gx-hacker/discord-themes) and [browser styles](https://github.com/gx-hacker/browser-styles) from [GXH Projects](https://github.com/gh-hacker/home).